chainpoint/bitcoin-header-node/README.md

 initial sync and reduce db size further)
 - [ ] Try and get rid of the locator error in `net` (can be fixed if `getLocator` returns array of just start hash)
 - [ ] Investigate other performance improvements such as [compressed headers](https://github.com/RCasatta/compressedheaders)
+- [ ] A header chain with custom start point currently can't handle a chain db reset since it can't reconcile competing chains.
+This should be made more robust, even if just returning an error

 ## License